owulveryck/blog/content/post/software1.5.md

 I will first explain the concepts.
 Then I will explain why a LSTM (a certain kind of neural network) is a software 2.0.
-Then I will describe a way to parse and execute this software 2.0 on a machine coded in go (software 1.0).
+Then I will describe a way to parse and execute this software 2.0 on a machine coded in Go (software 1.0).

 # Considerations about software 1.0 and software 2.0